 You can expect to take part in tournaments featuring horse archers as the Mongol-inspired

 Bannerlord is deep with many underlying systems, the sandbox can be overwhelming but it helps to set your own goals on each playthrough.
 Whether it’s to help another faction or start your own.
 One time I decided to join the desert faction of the Aserai early on.
-Each region has minor factions within it in addition to bandits.
+Every region has minor factions within it in addition to bandits.

 I had a decently good army when I ran into one of them, we were evenly matched but I figured my tactics would win me the day.
 I don’t generally use calvary, there is nothing wrong with them, it’s just my preference.
 The enemy had nothing but horse archers, so I paid dearly for it.
 They encircled my infantry in an ever-moving sphere of death, filling the troops I had just spent an hour training with arrows and there was very little I could do.